ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ## Editor

-The 'Editor' chart provides all the ride file details in a list format.
+The 'Editor' chart provides all the ride file data in a spreadsheet/list format.
 The default view contains columns for all data series captured from your head-unit, as well as any data series derived.

 As the name states, it does not only display the data, but you can also 'Edit' the data here.
 The multiple options available in the 'Editor' chart are described here: